Final Demarcation Regulations: The “New Schema”

 Gap cover is a short term insurance product that provides cover for:

-- The Principal member and immediate dependants that are registered as dependants on the Principal member’s medical scheme.
+- The Principal member and immediate dependants that are registered as dependants on the Principal member’s South African Registered Medical Scheme.

 - Service providers such as specialists, surgeons, anaesthetists etc. who charge in excess of the medical scheme tariff for authorised in-hospital procedures and specified authorised out of hospital procedures.